Hollywood crisis averted: Writers reach deal with studios

 It was a cliffhanger ending, but the Writers Guild of America and the studios have reached a new deal that will keep the scripts coming and Hollywood at work.

-The threat of the first strike in a decade was averted after a marathon negotiating session that went past the midnight deadline, leaving much of Hollywood staying up late and updating their devices, hoping for hints as to whether there would be picket lines on Tuesday.
+The threat of the first strike in a decade was averted after a marathon negotiating session that went past the midnight deadline, leaving much of Hollywood staying up late and checking social media, looking for hints as to whether there would be picket lines on Tuesday.

 The parties issued a joint statement confirming the new three-year agreement.

+The new contract also adds job protections for members on parental leave.

+"Did we get everything we wanted?
+No. Everything we deserve?
+Certainly not," the WGA memo added.

-The crippling 2007 strike brought scripted production to a screeching halt and dealt a significant blow to California's economy; still, the latest talks between the studios, represented by the Alliance of Motion Picture and Television Producers, and the WGA nevertheless came down to the wire.
+A crippling writers' strike in 2007 brought scripted production to a screeching halt and dealt a significant blow to California's economy; still, the latest talks between the studios, represented by the Alliance of Motion Picture and Television Producers, and the WGA came down to the wire.
 Their existing agreement was set to expire at the end of the day on Monday.

 Related: 2007 writers' strike looms large over Hollywood

-Writers had been pressing a number of key demands, including bigger contributions to their healthcare plan, more freedom to seek work when tied up under contracts to short-order TV shows and higher per-episode pay.
+Writers had been pressing a number of key demands, including the larger contributions to their health care plan.

-For consumers, the immediate effects of a strike would have been visible in late-night television, sidelining programs hosted by Jimmy Fallon, Stephen Colbert and Jimmy Kimmel, among others.
+For consumers, the immediate effects of a strike would have been visible first in late-night television, sidelining programs hosted by Jimmy Fallon, Stephen Colbert, Samantha Bee, and Jimmy Kimmel, among others.

 The WGA cited massive studio profits as justification for the contentious negotiations, pointing to lavish CEO salaries as proof that writes merely deserved their fair share.